EdwinHuitz/arcade-game/readme.md

 * setup the winning and losing/dying animations
 * setup the start button and add animations for the characters and point balls
 * set up a reset function to reset everything once the player runs out of lives or wants to start over

+  ## Credits
+  http://soundbible.com/ - Their great sound effects were used